cheblin/PrimitiveCollections/README.md

 0
 ```

 Its value can be stored in two bits.
+Provided `BoolNullList` was built in this manner.
-The special form "enum" - [SlimEnum](https://github.com/cheblin/SlimEnum)  was used here.
+Mentioned special form "enum" - [SlimEnum](https://github.com/cheblin/SlimEnum)  was used here.

 All these collections are primitive-types-backed, no boxing/unboxing.